Habbie/pdns/docs/markdown/httpapi/api_spec.md

 Retrieves the zone from the master.

-Fails if zone `Master` is empty or not defined or `slave` is disabled in pdns configuration.
+Fails when zone kind is not `Slave`, or `slave` is disabled in pdns -configuration.

 **Note**: Added in 3.4.2